 Just as St Helens are the most successful team in Super League overall, winning top honours ten times, they are also the most decorated side in Grand Finals – nine of their titles have come via an end-of-season match, which was introduced to the league format in 1998.

 Saints have won each of the last four Grand Finals, with their other triumphs coming in 1999, 2000, 2002, 2006 and 2014.

 The next best side in Grand Finals are Leeds Rhinos.
 Eight-time winners, 2022 saw them reach their first final in five years.

 In total, four teams have won a Super League Grand Final.
 In addition to St Helens and Leeds, Wigan Warriors and Bradford Bulls have claimed victory on five and three occasions respectively.

-The Warriors have appeared in 11 finals overall, tying with Leeds behind Saints’ record of 14.
+The Warriors are poised to feature in their 12th Grand Final, one more than Leeds, behind Saints’ record of 14.
 Bradford follow on with six appearances in total.

 Additionally, four clubs have reached Grand Finals without ever winning the trophy – with four runners-up medals, Warrington Wolves are the most high-profile example.

 Castleford Tigers and Salford Red Devils have reached one final apiece, while Catalans Dragons are set to make their second appearance in the season finale.